agronholm/asyncio_extras/docs/index.rst

 * decorator for making asynchronous generators
 * decorator for making asynchronous context managers (like :func:`~contextlib.contextmanager`)
 * decorator and context manager for running a function or parts of a function in a thread pool
+* helpers for calling functions in the event loop from worker threads and vice versa
 * helpers for doing non-blocking file i/o

+:doc:`versionhistory`

 :mod:`asyncio_extras.asyncyield`
 ================================